RVB-05/vsdRiscvSoc/Task 1/README.md

 This task involved setting up the RISC-V toolchain on Ubuntu 22.04 (VirtualBox VM), installing necessary developer tools, building the Spike RISC-V ISA Simulator and proxy kernel (pk), and verifying the setup by compiling and running a minimal uniqueness test program on Spike.

 ## Setup Summary
-Installed core development tools: gcc, make, binutils, build-essential Installed build utilities: autoconf, automake, libtool, bison, flex Installed essential libraries: libmpc-dev, libmpfr-dev, libgmp-dev, zlib1g-dev Installed other useful utilities: git, curl, vim, gtkwave Prepared the environment for successful compilation and simulation of RISC-V programs Downloaded and extracted SiFive prebuilt RISC-V GCC toolchain (version 8.3.0) Configured PATH environment variable for toolchain accessibility Installed Device Tree Compiler (dtc)
+- Installed core development tools: gcc, make, binutils, build-essential.
+- Installed build utilities: autoconf, automake, libtool, bison, flex.
+- Installed essential libraries: libmpc-dev, libmpfr-dev, libgmp-dev, zlib1g-dev.
+- Installed other useful utilities: git, curl, vim, gtkwave.
+- Prepared the environment for successful compilation and simulation of RISC-V programs.
+- Downloaded and extracted SiFive prebuilt RISC-V GCC toolchain (version 8.3.0).
+- Configured PATH environment variable for toolchain accessibility.
+- Installed Device Tree Compiler (dtc).
-Cloned and built Spike RISC-V simulator
+- Cloned and built Spike RISC-V simulator.
-Cloned and built Proxy Kernel (pk)
+- Cloned and built Proxy Kernel (pk).
-Installed Icarus Verilog simulator
+- Installed Icarus Verilog simulator.
-Verified tool versions and paths
+- Verified tool versions and paths.

 ## Uniqueness Test
 A simple C program (`unique_test.c`) was written and compiled to verify the end-to-end RISC-V toolchain and simulator setup.
 The program prints a **unique ID derived from the compile-time username and hostname**, confirming successful build and execution on Spike.